-Committees of conference and free conference between the two Houses shall be comprised of three members.
-The President shall select two members, and the chairman of the committee with jurisdiction over the Bill which is the subject of the request for appointment of conference committee shall select one member.
-In all cases, the chairman of the committee of conference or free conference shall be chosen by a majority of the appointed conference.
+Committees of conference and free conference between the two Houses shall be comprised of three (3) members.
+The President shall select two (2) members, and the chairman of the committee with jurisdiction over the Bill that is the subject of the request for appointment of conference committee shall select one (1) member.
+The President shall designate a member to convene the initial meeting of the committee until the chairman of the committee of conference or free conference is chosen by a majority of the appointed conferees.